Centipede Grass is an easy-to-grow, low-maintenance turf grass; that helps you keep your yard looking great without all of the hassle.

 Centipede Grass vs. St Augustine Grass

-For one, centipede is more tolerant to acidic soils than St. Augustine grass.
+For one, centipede is less labor intensive and more tolerant to unfavorable soil conditions than St. Augustine grass.

-However, one downside is that it is not as cold tolerant as St. Augustine, so it may not be the best choice for areas with harsh winters.
+One downside is that it is not as cold tolerant as St. Augustine, so it may not always be the best choice for cold areas with harsh winters.

 Both types of grass have their pros and cons, so it really depends on what you are looking for in a lawn.